Italian Chicken Cutlet Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-My Chicken Cutlet recipe creates a scrumptious Italian dinner!
+My Chicken Cutlet Recipe creates a scrumptious Italian dinner!
 The Italian seasoned breading is outrageously crispy, and the pan seared chicken is juicy to the center!
-This is everything you could ever want in a chicken cutlets recipe – and you can be enjoying it in just 15 minutes!
+This is easily the best chicken cutlet recipe — and you can be enjoying it in just 15 minutes!

 Chicken Cutlet Recipe